 We are investigating low-temperature properties of new intermetallic compounds using various experimental techniques

-The f electrons in rare earth and uranium intermetallic compounds usually possess magnetic and orbital degrees of freedom, and they often play essential roles in low-temperature magnetic properties through the couplings between the f electrons and their surroundings.
-In particular, an exchange interaction between the f and conduction electrons gives rise to many-body effects on both single-ionic sites (known as the Kondo effect) and inter-ionic sites (the Ruderman-Kittel-Kasuya-Yosida interaction: RKKY interaction).
-Although the former favors a paramagnetic ground state, the latter stabilizes long-range magnetic order.
-They may compete with each other, yielding an unusual many-body state of strongly correlated electrons.
-This electronic state, the so-called "heavy-fermion state", is recognized to be the evolution of Landau's Fermi-liquid quasiparticles with enhanced effective mass.
-Thus far, various new phenomena related to the heavy-fermion state have been discovered, including multipole order, unconventional superconductivity, and quantum critical behavior.
+The f electrons in rare earth and uranium intermetallic compounds typically possess both magnetic and orbital degrees of freedom, playing crucial roles in low-temperature magnetic properties through their interactions with the surrounding environment.
+Notably, the exchange interaction between f electrons and conduction electrons leads to many-body effects at both single-ionic sites (known as the Kondo effect) and inter-ionic sites (the Ruderman-Kittel-Kasuya-Yosida interaction, or RKKY interaction).
+While the Kondo effect tends to favor a paramagnetic ground state, the RKKY interaction promotes the stabilization of long-range magnetic order.
+These two interactions may compete with one another, resulting in a unique many-body state characterized by strongly correlated electrons.
+This electronic state, referred to as the heavy-fermion state, is understood as the evolution of Landau's Fermi-liquid quasiparticles, which possess strongly enhanced effective mass.
+To date, various new phenomena associated with the heavy-fermion state have been identified, including multipole order, unconventional superconductivity, and quantum critical behavior.

-To investigate those phenomena, both macroscopic and microscopic measurements are indispensable.
-Our group has been using macroscopic and microscopic probes to examine the nature of quantum critical phenomena such as unconventional superconductivity, quantum spin fluctuation, and non-Fermi-liquid behavior.
+To investigate these phenomena, both macroscopic and microscopic measurements are essential.
+Our research group has employed a combination of macroscopic and microscopic probes to explore the nature of quantum critical phenomena, such as unconventional superconductivity, quantum spin fluctuations, and non-Fermi-liquid behavior.

 Research